sjpozzuoli/Daves_Eagles/README.md

   - Takes in data from the provisional database
   - Output labels for input data

-Main Objective/Problem/What are we trying to predict? - Determine best places to invest in real estate
+Main Objective/Problem/What are we trying to predict? - Predicing housing sale prices

 What model are we going to use? - Binary classification or clustering